How to read your 1099-R Form

 - You are receiving your own MTRS retirement benefit and, as a result of a Qualified Domestic Relations Order (QDRO), you are also receiving a benefit from another MTRS member.

-- You are receiving an MTRS ordinary disability retirement benefit and you turned age 55 during calendar year 2012.
+- You are receiving an MTRS ordinary disability retirement benefit and you turned age 55 during the calendar year.

 - In addition to a benefit payment, you also received a refund payment from the MTRS.